dmytronayda/js109-programming-fundamentials/what-is-a-function.md

 To get a explicit return value, function body should include the `return` keyword followed by a variable name with a value or specific value you want to return.

 <span style="background-color: #20A4BC">
-In case a value to `return` is not specified explicitly, function will implicitly return `undefined`.
+In case a value to `return` is not specified explicitly, the function will return `undefined`.
 </span>

 Oftentimes, you need your function to make some operations and print the result to the console using `console.log()` function call.
 It worth noting that in this case your function invocation outputs the message to the console and returns `undefined` too.